mrazomej/phd/src/chapter_03/section_06_cell_cycle.md

 one copy of the promoter (mRNA production rate $r_m$) and a fraction $(1-f)$ of the cell cycle with two copies of the promoter (mRNA production rate $2 r_m$).
-This inference was performed considering that at each cell state the mRNA level immediately reaches the steady state value for the corresponding mRNA production rate.
+This inference was performed considering that at each cell state the mRNA level immediately reaches the steady-state value for the corresponding mRNA production rate.
 This assumption is justified since the timescale to reach this steady state depends only on the degradation rate $\gamma _m$, which for the mRNA is much shorter ($\approx 3$ min) than the length of the cell cycle ($\approx$ 60